JetBrains/kotlin/INTEROP.md

 </div>

-In this example all values passed to the C API `new_menu()` have lifetime of innermost `memScope` it belongs to.
-Once control flow will leave `memScoped` scope C pointers become invalid.
+In this example, all values passed to the C API `new_menu()` have a lifetime of the innermost `memScope` it belongs to.
+Once the control flow leaves the `memScoped` scope the C pointers become invalid.

 ### Passing and receiving structs by value ###

-When C function takes or returns a struct `T` by value, the corresponding argument type or return type is represented as `CValue<T>`.
+When a C function takes or returns a struct `T` by value, the corresponding argument type or return type is represented as `CValue<T>`.

-`CValue<T>` is an opaque type, so structure fields cannot be accessed with appropriate Kotlin properties.
-It could be acceptable, if API uses structures as handles, but if field access is required, there are following conversion methods available:
+`CValue<T>` is an opaque type, so the structure fields cannot be accessed with the appropriate Kotlin properties.
+It should be possible, if an API uses structures as handles, but if field access is required, there are the following conversion methods available:

 *   `fun T.readValue(): CValue<T>`.
-Converts (the lvalue) `T` to `CValue<T>`.
+Converts (the lvalue) `T` to a `CValue<T>`.
-    So to construct the `CValue<T>`, `T` can be allocated, filled and then converted to `CValue<T>`.
+    So to construct the `CValue<T>`, `T` can be allocated, filled, and then converted to `CValue<T>`.

 *   `CValue<T>.useContents(block: T.() -> R): R`.
 Temporarily places the
-    `CValue<T>` to the memory, and then runs the passed lambda with this placed value `T` as receiver.
+    `CValue<T>` to memory, and then runs the passed lambda with this placed value `T` as receiver.
 So to read a single field, the following code can be
     used: